 University Student Rocketry Competition

-The competition is open to teams of students at any SEDS chapter within the United States.
-There is no cost to enter, and the first 10 teams to register will receive a free competition altimeter.
-Winning teams, as determined by the competition judges will be awarded a cash prize based on competition sponsorship as well as a set number of SEDS SpaceVision 2016 registration packages.
+Winning teams as determined by the competition judges will be awarded a cash prize based on competition sponsorship as well as a set number of SEDS SpaceVision 2017 registration packages.
 Prize and funding opportunities will be added throughout the course of the competition as they become available.